gmac/schema-stitching-handbook/type-merging-interfaces/README.md

 }
 ```

-If you study the results here, `Storefront.products` now returns the `ProductOffering` interface:
+If you study the results here, `Storefront.productOfferings` field returns the `ProductOffering` interface:

 ```graphql
 # Products schema